etf-validator/etf-webapp/.github/ISSUE_TEMPLATE.md

+**Please note:

-**Please note: this repository is intended for issue reports specific to the ETF validator.
+This repository is intended for issue reports specific to the ETF validator.
-If you have an issue with an Executable Test Suite, then please use the corresponding repository, for instance the [INSPIRE ETS repository](https://github.com/inspire-eu-validation/ets-repository) if you have an issue with an INSPIRE test.**
+If you have an issue with an Executable Test Suite, then please use the corresponding repository, for instance the [INSPIRE ETS repository](https://github.com/inspire-eu-validation/ets-repository) if you have an issue with an INSPIRE test.

+Our User, Administrator and Developer manuals are available here: http://docs.etf-validator.net/.**

 ### Prerequisites for a bug report